Subscribe to Blog via Email

 There’s been a lot in my blog about cancer, the cancer patient and the medical teams.
 However, we sometimes forget to mention the close family and friends who are also a piece of the cancer jigsaw.
 Without these people, it’s possible the patient would potentially have a much poorer quality of life.

 I’ve had tremendous support from my immediate family and many of my friends.
 Some of my closest friends have almost been functioning as counsellors.
 I’m in a much better place than I was nearly in 2010 but I have a lot of people to thank for some excellent progress.
-My son & daughter’s families have all been there for me and although my 4 grandsons don’t quite understand the situation, their presence in my life is a great tonic.
+My son & daughter’s families have all been there for me and although my 4 grandsons don’t fully understand the situation, their presence in my life is a great tonic.